 3.4.4.
 Treat others with respect and in a way in which you would expect to be treated yourself (e.g. do not send unconstructive feedback, argue, or invite colleagues to make public their displeasure at the actions / decisions of a colleague);

 3.4.5.
-Do not forward emails warning about viruses (they are invariably hoaxes and the Executive Director will probably already be aware of genuine viruses – if in doubt, contact them for advice);
+Do not forward emails warning about viruses (they are invariably hoaxes and the Executive Officer will probably already be aware of genuine viruses – if in doubt, contact them for advice);

 3.4.6.
 Do not open an email unless you have a reasonably good expectation of what it contains, and do not download files unless they are from a trusted source.
-Alert IT Support if you are sent anything like this unexpectedly; this is one of the most effective means of protecting NTA against email virus attacks.
+For example, do open report.doc from a colleague you know but do not open explore.zip sent from an address you have never heard of, however tempting.
+Alert IT Support if you are sent anything like this unexpectedly; this is one of the most effective means of protecting CST against email virus attacks.

 3.5.
 Email signatures